-The Hôtel Beauharnais is the official residence of the German ambassador in France.
-This historic building located in Paris VII and built in the 1710s is one of the most beautiful examples of Empire architectonic style in Paris.
-The hôtel’s most important owners were Eugène de Beauharnais, Napoleon I’s step son, and the Prussian king Frederick William III.
+The Hôtel Beauharnais, located in the seventh Arrondissement, is the official residence of the German ambassador in France.
+This historic building built in the 1710s is one of the most beautiful examples of Empire architectonic style in Paris.
+The hôtel’s most important owners were Eugène de Beauharnais, Napoleon I’s stepson, and the Prussian king Frederick William III.
 The latest transformed the hotel into the seat of the Prussian Legation which became later the German Empire’s embassy and finally the current Federal Republic of Germany’s embassy.

 Despite its different owners, the hôtel’s architectonic style was always respected and most of the furniture decorating the different rooms is still original from that period.
 The hôtel’s main feature is an added portico in Egyptian style.
 Today the hotel can be visited all Mondays for free joining a guided visit (in French) that lasts one hour (registration here).
 Sometimes the hotel is also opened to visitors during big cultural events like Les Journées du Patrimoine.

 17 avenue d’Iéna 75016 Paris; M. Iéna L9; Vélib post #16.015

 If you want to have a full picture of the German culture, the Goethe Institut is your place.
 This German institute that can be found everywhere in the world always proposes interesting exhibitions, conferences and events in Paris, check their full program of events here.
 The Goethe Institut proposes also German language courses and a nice library with a wide choice of media.

 3- Festival du Cinéma Allemand